Dr. med. Dirk Manski

 Drains:

-Change dressings of the negative pressure wound therapy every 3 days, and keep the drains until drainage is well below 30 ml/24 h.
+Change dressings of the negative pressure wound therapy every 3 days, and keep the drains until drainage is below 30 ml/24 h.

 Complications